cockpit-project/cockpit-project.github.io/external/source/test/README.md

 build/install cockpit into the test VM.
 This needs to be done with a compatible `TEST_OS` (usually a recent `fedora-*`).

-### Avocado and Selenium tests
+### Selenium tests
 The third class of integration tests use avocado and selenium to cover different browsers.

-For more details on how to run and debug these tests see [selenium hacking guide](./avocado/README.md)
+For more details on how to run and debug these tests see [selenium hacking guide](./selenium/README.md)

 ## Debugging tests